IIITB-ARUL/IIITB-ASIC-Class/readme.md

 Here the output is gonna change when any of the signal(sel,i1,i0) changes.It is because the arguments of the always block is modified **always@(*)**.
 Synthesizer is not going to look at the sensitivity list.It is only going look at the functionality.

+**Blocking and Non blocking Assignments**

+Blocking and Non-blocking statements are procedural assignment statements that can be implemented only inside an always block.

+*Blocking Assignments --> = *Executes the statements in the order in which they are coded.

+*Non-blocking Assignments --> <= *Executes the RHS of all such assignments when the always block is entered and assigned to LHS in a parallel evaluation.

 </details>